-Urban woodlands are a valuable source of ecosystem services in towns and cities.
+Urban trees are a valuable source of ecosystem services in towns and cities.
 They help us alleviate problems associated with densely packed populations by improving local air quality, capturing carbon and reducing flooding.

-Urban forests provide a number of health benefits including improving local air and water quality by absorbing and filtering pollutants (Bolund and Hunhammar, 1999) and by reducing the urban heat island effect (Akbari et al., 2001), decreasing illnesses associated with poor air quality and heat.
+Urban trees provide several health benefits including improving local air and water quality by absorbing and filtering pollutants (Bolund and Hunhammar, 1999) and by reducing the urban heat island effect (Akbari et al., 2001), decreasing illnesses associated with poor air quality and heat.
 There is also evidence that urban greenery can help reduce stress levels and improve recovery time from illness (Ulrich, 1979).

 Trees also provide a valuable habitat for much of the UK's urban wildlife, including bats (Entwistle et al., 2001) and bees (RHS, 2012).
-They provide local residents with a focal point to improve social cohesion and aid education with regards to environmental issues (Trees for Cities, 2011).
+They provide local residents with a focal point to improve social cohesion.
+(Trees for Cities, 2011).